mlamarche77/Github-Calendar/README.md

 (env):~# deactivate
 ```

-5. Start the service which will run the app indefinitely in the background or whenever the computer gets restarted
+5. Start the service which will run the app indefinitely in the background or whenever the computer gets restarted.
+The system will reboot at the end of the installation.

 ```shell
 root@ubuntu:~# sh /home/Github-Calendar/setup.sh
 ```

+Log back into the console/terminal.

 Check the status to make sure it was installed correctly.